MONE$Q® PLATFORM AGREEMENT

 Feedback means all feedback, suggestions, ideas, or enhancement requests you submit to us.

-Fees means charges we impose on you for use of Services or transactions in your Merchant Account.
+Fees means charges we and/or our Program Partners impose on you for use of Services or transactions in your Merchant Account.

 Financial Data means Merchant’s bank information, transaction, and account information accessible to the Company through Linked Accounts or Third-Party Services.